 Explanation of Other

 Instructions to Board Records

-Please provide a copy of the signed original to Alan Lai Hipp, email@example.com.
+Please return a copy of the approved agenda item to Clarke Davis at email@example.com.

 Cost and Funds Source Account Number and Name